comunica/Documentation-Comunica/docs/index.md

 For a full explanation of how this works we refer to the corresponding [documentation](http://componentsjs.readthedocs.io/en/latest/).

-All config files are written in RDF, specifically JSON-LD, allowing people more familiar with JSON than RDF to also quickly pick up the framework.
+All configuration files are written in RDF, specifically JSON-LD, allowing people more familiar with JSON than RDF to also quickly pick up the framework.

 Several config files are required when using Components.js: